About Ramon

 How did Letmestayforaday.com actually work?

 It started as a wild idea: travel the world on the kindness of strangers, without spending a cent.
-I asked for a meal, a drink, and a place to sleep in exchange for writing about the experience.
-I began with 70 offers from 64 countries.
-In the end, I received over 4,000 invitations from 72 nations.
-The blog reached 1.2 million hits a month.
-Sponsors offered laptops, cameras, flights, and even clothes—in exchange for visibility.
-All I had to do was show it could be done.
+I asked for help with a meal, a drink, and a place to sleep in exchange for writing on the website about the experience (the term blogging wasn’t even invented yet).
+I began with 70 invitations from 64 countries.
+In the end, I received over 4,000 offers from 72 nations.
+The website reached 1.2 million hits a month (which is what only CNN gets nowadays).
+Sponsors offered laptops, cameras, flights, and even clothes, in exchange for visibility on the site.
+All I had to do was show it could be done and strangers should not be feared.

 What was the best part?